rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 ## [Prospects and Perils](#prospects-perils-gene-editing)

-While this essay is not one on gene-editing, I hope that this brief section on the prospects and perils of using gene-editing on humans primes you adequately for a discussion on people's attitudes towards it, or more accurately, on people's _impressions_ of human gene-editing.
+While this essay is not one on gene-editing, I hope that this brief section on the prospects and perils of using gene-editing on humans primes you adequately for a discussion on people's attitudes towards human gene-editing, or more accurately, on people's _impressions_ of human gene-editing.
 This section should offer a fractional look at the questions:

-- What's gene-editing, broadly speaking?
+- What is gene-editing, broadly speaking?
+- What is the state of human gene-editing?
 - What benefits might human gene-editing offer?
 - What concerns are there with human gene-editing?

-The next section seeks to answer _What do people think about human gene-editing?_; later on, I will motivate why answering this question might be useful.
+The next section, which forms the brunt of this essay, seeks to answer: _What do people currently think about human gene-editing?; What will people think about human gene-editing?; Why do people think what they think about human gene-editing?; Why is what people think about human gene-editing important to humanity's future?_

 In my life, I discuss gene-editing with friends in the EA, Rationality, and Forecasting communities.
-Given my wide-ranging interests in various emerging biotechnologies, I often search for research on gene-editing, but generally don't monitor news of progress.
+Given my wide-ranging interests in various emerging biotechnologies, I often search for research on gene-editing, but generally am not involved enough to monitor news of progress in the field.
 I expect most people reading this recognize the terms: genetic engineering, gene-editing, genetic modification, or genome editing.
 They all sound somewhat similar, but are fairly different.

 > Gene—A functional unit of heredity that is a segment of DNA in a specific site on a chromosome.
 A gene typically directs the formation of a protein or RNA molecule (NRC, 2002, p.
 264).
 >